theRottenOrg/HGAI/README.md

 HGAI is not specific used,HGAI is general used.
 HGAI is compatible in Multiple Main stream operating System,such as Windows,Linux,ios and Android etc.
 HGAI can be formed into Saas.
+Part of HGAI system's visual content support main stream explorers' javascript Render.
+Part of HGAI's Knowledge can be Describe,Shown and learned,Mastered or Updated in the way of Knowledge Graphs including input,output and description.